stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/WeaponTableGlossary/index.md

 Whilst your weapon is grappling the target and you are holding onto your weapon, you can attempt Shove a Creature action using your Attack roll instead of Strength (Athletics).

 #### Break
-The weapon has Strength defence and hp values and can be attacked with melee attacks as long as the weapon is grappling you (see grappling property).
+The weapon has Strength defence and integrity values and can be attacked with melee attacks as long as the weapon is grappling you (see grappling property).
 You may also be allowed a Strength check to break the weapon.
 Common breakable objects are:

-* **Net.** Strength defence 10 and hp 5.
+* **Net.** Strength defence 10 and integrity 5.
 Immune to bludgeoning and piercing damage.
 Can also be broken with a DC 23 Strength check.
 If the Net is Barbed, you take 1d4 piercing damage breaking it.
-* **Bola or Lasso.** Strength defence 10 and hp 5.
+* **Bola or Lasso.** Strength defence 10 and integrity 5.
 Immune to bludgeoning and piercing damage.
 Can also be broken with a DC 23 Strength check.
-* **Chain.** Strength defence 10 and hp 75.
+* **Chain.** Strength defence 10 and integrity 75.
 Immune to piercing damage.
 Takes no damage from attacks dealing 10 damage or less.
 Can also be broken with a DC 26 Strength check.

 Once broken, weapons immediately release their grapple and, unless held by you, drop to the ground.